ankurhanda/sunrgbd-meta-data/README.md

 ##More meta data

-- Camera rotation matrices are provided to allow for mapping the normal vector to gravity vector to obtain height from ground plane.
+- Camera rotation matrices are provided in **sunrgbd_train_T_fileNames.txt**, to allow for mapping the floor normal vector to gravity vector to obtain height from ground plane.
 - Code to compute the DHA features from the depth image.
-The computeDHA_SUNRGBD.m file should run in octave.
+The **computeDHA_SUNRGBD.m** file should run in octave.